 - 4 successive terms, starting in May and ending in August the following year.
 Queen's graduates are out into the job market early.

-- Integrates conventional teacher education with preparation of leading dynamic school and/or community-based outdoor, nature-oriented activities.
+- Integrates conventional teacher education with preparation of leading dynamic school and community-based outdoor, nature-oriented activities.

-- Explores experiential education theory and hands-on methodologies as they apply to a variety of environmental contexts/all teaching subjects.
+- Explores experiential education theory and hands-on methodologies as they apply to a variety of environmental contexts and teaching subjects.

-- Teacher candidates in OEE will complete 21 weeks of placement, 3 of which are at an outdoor facility (Winter Practicum), and 3 of which can be done outside a school setting and anywhere in the world (alternative practicum).
+- Teacher candidates in OEE complete 21 weeks of placement, 3 weeks at an outdoor facility (winter practicum), and an additional 3 weeks outside a school setting - anywhere in the world (alternative practicum).
 Students are able to apply for travel fellowships to support education-related travel outside Canada.

 - Program orientation and field camp is held in late August.

-- Emphasizes the development of leadership skills required to implement innovative outdoor and experiential programs through examining the skills required to propose, administer, evaluate and teach such programs.
+- Develops the leadership skills required to implement outdoor and experiential programs.